Martin Buglione

 Martin Buglione (born 19 June 1968) is an English former footballer.
 He played in the Scottish Premier Division for St Johnstone, and also played for a large number of English non-league clubs.
 He was most successful at Margate, where in two spells he scored 158 goals, an all-time club record, and he also played for a host of other clubs including Tonbridge Angels, Welling United, Sittingbourne, Ashford Town (Kent), Dartford, Enfield, Boreham Wood, Walthamstow Avenue, Hayes, Purfleet and Hampton & Richmond Borough.

 In 2007, he was working as reserve team manager for Broxbourne Borough V & E.

 Personal life

-In 2020, Buglione appeared on TV dating show First Dates Hotel.
-He stated that he was divorced with adult children and a grandchild, lived in Leigh-on-Sea and worked as a roofer.
+In 2020, Buglione appeared on the TV dating show First Dates Hotel.
+He stated that he was divorced with adult children and a grandchild, lived in Leigh-on-Sea, and worked as a roofer.